Cincinnati Area Osteoporosis Solutions

 As a result of the bone tissue loss, bones become weak and fragile which makes them prone to breaking or fracturing.
 In severe cases of osteoporosis, a person can break a bone simply by bumping into someone else.

-At Baker Chiropractic and Wellness, we have been helping people with osteoporosis for nearly 20 years.
+At Baker Chiropractic and Wellness, we have been helping people with osteoporosis for over 20 years.
 Our approach to osteoporosis does not involve prescribing drugs or medications.
 Rather, we address osteoporosis by using our safe, proven and effective chiropractic care along with specific nutrition and exercise guidance.

 If you or someone you know is suffering from osteoporosis, please contact us by calling (513) 561-2273 or schedule an appointment here on our website.
-We can help!

 How Common is Osteoporosis?